andrewsunglaekim/js-objects-prototypes-es6-classes/readme.md

 > Note that the `constructor` is a reserved word in a JS class.
 It acts much the same as the Constructor functions we defined in es5.

-> Additionally, in es6, methods on the construcutor are defined as static methods within classes
+> Additionally, in es6, methods on the constructor are defined as static methods within classes using the `static` keyword

 ## Group Activity - A use case (remainder)